restarian/brace_umd/docs_raw/synopsis.md

 **Bonuses:**
 * Enables cross-platform module bundling when used with the r.js optimizer and the built in factory loader
-* Provides an anonymous module option for [amdefine](https://github.com/jrburke/amdefine) modules to avoid its dependency conundrum.
+* Provides an anonymous module option for [amdefine](https://github.com/jrburke/amdefine) to avoid its dependency conundrum.
 * The wrapper only adds only one new namespace (umd), by using a self-destructing proxy method
 * Provides a way to switch between definition types without altering source code
 * Allows for minification of wrapped source code using almost all of the uglify-js options